-Diffusion in Cambridge IGCSE Biology (0610): Net Movement, Factors and Exam Answers Explained
+Diffusion in Cambridge IGCSE Biology (0610): Net Movement, Concentration Gradients and Exam Definitions Explained

-Who this is for: Cambridge IGCSE Biology (0610) students who want diffusion — the net movement of particles down a concentration gradient — to become a reliable source of marks instead of a vague idea mixed up with osmosis.
+Who this is for: Cambridge IGCSE Biology (0610) students who want diffusion — net movement of particles down a concentration gradient — to become reliable marks instead of a definition they blur with osmosis.

-What query it owns: how to understand and revise diffusion in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise diffusion in Cambridge IGCSE Biology.

 Why this is safe: this page owns the diffusion revision-guide angle, while Tutopiya’s Diffusion subtopic page owns the learning resource and the free Diffusion quiz owns the practice.